Twin Valley Welcome Center

 The Twin Valley includes a diversity of habitats, such as forests, succession areas, grasslands, wetlands, streams, rivers and ponds.
 The land has exceptional spring wildflower displays; houses rare tracts of majestic old-growth forest; includes numerous prairies and associated native plants, birds, insects and other wildlife; and contains succession areas where nature’s cycles are in evidence.
 The primary waterway, Twin Creek, has the highest diversity of macroinvertebrates in Ohio and the second-highest diversity of fish.
 The Twin Valley exemplifies best practices in habitat restoration and wildlife management.
 The return of wildlife, especially such large predators as bobcats, to the land is living testament to the success of conservation activities.

-The bird viewing area from the building’s Nature Center days will continue to offer a peek into the world of our feathered friends.
+The bird viewing area from the building’s Nature Center days continues to offer a peek into the world of our feathered friends as a bird blind.

-Several ambassador animals will continue to call the facility home.
-Volunteers and staff will bring them out during high visitation at the Twin Valley Welcome Center, public programs and organized programs for such groups as scouts and schools.
+Several ambassador animals call the facility home.
+Volunteers and staff will bring them out during high visitation at the Twin Valley Welcome Center, public programs and organized programs for such groups as Scouts and schools.

 Additional phases of the project, implemented as funding allows, call for the construction of:

 - A bird blind, which will be accessible to the public during all park hours, including during birds’ peak activity times of early morning and evening, and have climate modification features so it’s comfortable year-round.

 - An outdoor group gathering area.

 - A covered porch where hikers can take shelter from inclement weather.

 - Open-air interpretive elements leading from the parking lot to the trails and Twin Valley Welcome Center.